Entropic Fluctuation Theorems for the Spin-Fermion Model: Introduction

 The paper is organized as follows.
 In Section~\ref{sec:sfmodel}, we introduce the spin--fermion model, briefly recall the main objects of study and state our results.
 In Section~\ref{sec:qto}, for the convenience of the reader, we recall the modular structure of the model, as well as the $\alpha$-Liouvilleans introduced in~\cite{Jaksic2010b,Benoist2024} and their connection with the various entropic functionals.
 Section~\ref{sec:deformedliouvillean} is devoted to the study of these $\alpha$-Liouvilleans and closely follows the analysis in~\cite{Jaksic1996b, Jaksic1996a, Jaksic2002a}.
 The proof of the main theorem is given in Section~\ref{sec:proof-mainthm}.

 \paragraph*{Acknowledgments} The work of CAP and VJ was partly funded by the CY Initiative grant {\sl Investissements d'Avenir}, grant number ANR-16-IDEX-0008.
 The work of TB was funded by the ANR project {\sl ESQuisses}, grant number ANR-20-CE47-0014-01, and by the ANR project {\sl Quantum Trajectories}, grant number ANR-20-CE40-0024-01.
-VJ acknowledges the support of NSERC.
+VJ acknowledges the support of NSERC and the support of the MUR grant "Dipartimento di Eccellenza 2023-2027" of Dipartimento di Matematica, Politecnico di Milano.
 A part of this work was done during long term visits of LB and AP to McGill and CRM--CNRS International Research Laboratory IRL 3457 at University of Montreal.
 The LB visit was funded by the CNRS and AP visits by the CRM Simons and FRQNT--CRM--CNRS programs.
 We also acknowledge the support of the ANR project {\sl DYNACQUS}, grant number ANR-24-CE40-5714.